walterrowe/capture-one-scripts/copy-labels-to-finder/README.md

 1. Download the script to your system.
 2. Open the script in Script Editor.
 3. In Script Editor choose File > Export.
-4. Navigate to the folder Library/Script/Capture One.
+4. Navigate to the folder ~/Library/Scripts/Capture One Scripts.
-5. Change the File Format field to Script.
+5. Set the File Format field to Script.
 6. Press the Save button.

 Use these insructions to synchronize Capture One color tags to macOS Finder.